bainjen/CARS/README.md

 Once a configuration is added, a simulation test fires every hour to measure the time that each particular combine takes to plane a 10 x 10 acre field, the percentage of the field covered, and the cost of the run.

-The efficiency value of each sumlation run is averaged to make an overall efficiency mesaure for each combine configuration.
+The efficiency value of each simlation run is averaged to make an overall efficiency measure for each combine configuration.

 ![wizard](docs/wizard_ding.gif)